epiasini/cvglmnetR/README.md

 structure with the same fields as that returned by `cvglmnet`.
 Functions such as `cvglmnetPredict` and `cvglmnetPlot` should work when given this structure as the `cvfit` argument.

+Note that if the `parallel` option is true, a parallel backend is automatically registered by calling `registerDoParallel()`.

 For further details, see the documentation for `cvglmnet`.